anushac14/freeevents/README.md

-# WEB103 Project 2 - BooksToRead
+# WEB103 Project 3 - EventHive

 Submitted by: Anusha Chinthamaduka

-About this web app: Web application to track the books on your reading list
+About this web app: Helps find free events in your area

-Time spent: 2 hours
+Time spent: 6 hours

 ## Required Features

 The following **required** functionality is completed:

 <!-- Make sure to check off completed functionality below -->

-- [x] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
+- [x] **The web app uses React to display data from the API**
-- [x] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
+- [x] **The web app is connected to a PostgreSQL database, with an appropriately structured Events table**
-- [x] **The PostgreSQL database includes a table that matches the data displayed in the web app**
-  - [x] **NOTE: Your GIF or a screenshot added to the README must include a view of your Railway database that shows the contents of the table used by your app**
+  - [x] **NOTE: Your GIF or a screenshot added to this README must include a view of your Railway database that shows the contents of the table used by your app**
+- [x] **The web app displays the title of the app**
+- [x] **A visual interface allows the user to select a Location they would like to view**
+- [x] **Clicking on a Location shows a list of all items from the Events table that corresponds to that Location**
+- [x] **Each Location detail page should have its own unique URL**

 The following **optional** features are implemented:

-- [ ] The user can search for items with a specific attribute
+- [x] An additional page shows all possible `Events` that the user can sort and filter by `Location`
+- [ ] `Events` display a countdown showing the time remaining before that event and appears with different formatting when the event has passed

 The following **additional** features are implemented: